msjimc/TransGBViewer/Guide/MARKERS.md

 Figure 3b

-Figure 3: The shape of the marker is set using the upper right hand drop-down list (blue box in Figure 3a).
+Figure 3: The shape of the marker is set using the upper right-hand drop-down list (blue box in Figure 3a).
 The possible shapes are shown in Figure 3b: the __Fill__ option draws the markers as a solid shape (upper row) or the shape's border (lower row).

 ---